Apology for Slavery and Reparations: Updated

 and articulate strategies, frameworks and projects to accept and manage financial and other resources."
 The Task Force "will also further the research and publication of works that make the case for reparations and self-reparations at individual, community, national, regional and international levels, among other things."
 In addition, the Task Force will colaborate with the University of the West Indies "to mount a regional reparations conference, which would lead to the formation of a Caribbean Commission and the

 establishment of a Multi-Ethnic Research Centre, a National Museum on Slavery and a Centre for Reparations Research."

-The following Caribbean governments have set up reparations committees, namely, Jamaica, Barbados, Antigua and Barbuda and St. Vincent and the Grenadines, Trinidad and Tobago and Guyana.
+The following Caribbean governments have set up reparations committees, namely, Jamaica, Barbados, Antigua and Barbuda, St. Vincent and the Grenadines, Trinidad and Tobago and Guyana.

 And in February 2013, the Principal of the Cave Hill Campus of the University of the West Indies called on CARICOM governments "to begin efforts aimed at seeking some form of reparations from Western countries for slavery."
 Sir.
 Hilary Beckles called for an "informed and sensible conversation" on what has been described as "the worst crime

 However, the sad geo-political reality is that as a result of the successful European global policy of Divide and Rule, the descendants of these unpaid Afrikan workers (slaves) will never receive compensation/reparations because there are neo-colonial governments in Afrika and the Caribbean who are against the payment of reparations.